Morena1996/Programmeerproject/PROCESS.md

 Today I am still not feeling very good, but I have to catch up on the time I lost yesterday and also the deadline on Friday is coming closer.
 My plan today is to put everything in one HTML and start with the map of the Netherlands.

+Today I encountered an annoying problem: I used v3 for the map and v4 for the bar chart which resulted in the fact that when i combined the two into one html, one of the two would not work.
+So I changed some functions in barchart.js into v3 functions so it would still work together.

+Then I encountered another problem: my data for the map of the Netherlands (average frequency of church visits per province) is not usable, because the differences are not big enough.
+So all provinces would have the same colour on the map...
+So I had to change something.
+I fixed it by using the data of the different religions per province (kerkelijke gezindten).
+So now the map will show the average amount of people per province that count themselves to a religion.
+The bar chart will now show the data of the frequency of the church visits.

+Also I found a svg map for the Netherlands, but I'm still working on making it applicable for my web page.

+So today I found a map, changed the use of my data, prepared some data and combined the two visuals into one web page.

+# day 7